FAQ #1252 Diff

 Added

 The applicability of specific PCI DSS requirements to a particular system maywill vary according to the function of that particular system.
-For example, PCI DSS Requirements 3.45 - 3.67 for the secure storage of cardholder data would not be applicable to systems that do not in anystore or manage the storage of cardholder data.
-It way storeould also have to be verified that the system does not have any access to stored cardholder data, or manacryptoge the storage ofraphic keys, cardholder dataor the encryption/decryption mechanisms for those requirements to be considered "not applicable" for that system.
-It would also have to be verified that the system does not have any access to stored cardholder data, cryptographic keys, or the encryption/decryption mechanisms, in order for those requirements to be considered “not applicable” for that system.
+For example, PCI DSS Requirements 3.43.5 - 3.63.7 for the secure storage of cardholder data would not be applicable to systems that do not instore or manage the storage of cardholder data.
+It would also have to be verified that the system does not have any way store,access to stored cardholder data, cryptographic keys, or manage the storage of, cardholder data.
+Itthe encryption/decryption mechanisms for those requirements to be considered "not applicable" for that system.

-In another example, PCI DSS Requirement 2.13.1 for securing wireless technologies would not apply to a system component that was verified as not having any wireless technology.
-Similarly,
+wireless technologies would not apply to a system component that was verified as not having any wireless technology.
+Similarly, PCI DSS Requirements for secure firewall configurations (Requirements 1.1 - 1.3) apply to those components performing firewall functions.

+Some PCI DSS requirements may also be applied at the network level,level rather than on every system.
 For example, requirements for intrusion-detection and/or intrusion-prevention systems to monitor traffic in the CDE may be implemented at the network level rather than on every system in the environment.
-Again, it The assessor would have to be verified by the PCI DSS assessorneed to verify that the network-level control provideds coverage for all systems thato which the requirement applies to.
+Again, it The assessor would have to be verified by the PCI DSS assessorneed to verify that the network-level control providedprovides coverage for all systems thatto which the requirement applies to.applies.

 Determining that any PCI DSS requirement is not applicable to a system must be verified and supported with documented evidence.
 Any controls used to reduce the applicability of PCI DSS requirements (for example, controls to ensure a system component cannot access cardholder data) must also be verified to be implemented properly and working as intended.